 Cold Picnic was formed in 2010 by partners Phoebe Sung and Peter Buer, both of whom have backgrounds in fine arts and worked in corporate fashion design - Sung as an apparel designer and Buer as a print designer.
 The pair met in Boston in 2006 while in school and have been living and working together ever since.

-Deeply influenced by indigenous crafts, national parks, film and art, the couple began working on various side projects together in an effort to view traditional crafts filtered through modern sensibilities.
-Before long these projects coalesced into Cold Picnic, a line of textiles, macrame home goods, leather accessories, and handmade jewelry.
+Deeply influenced by national parks, film, interior design and art, the couple began working on various side projects together in an effort to view traditional crafts filtered through modern sensibilities.
+Before long these projects coalesced into Cold Picnic, a line of textiles and home goods.
 Cold Picnic’s work explores imagined and misremembered landscapes, and the effects of time and the elements upon their surfaces.
-In these landscapes, rugs function as maps, brass jewelry as treasures unearthed on long walks, and leather bags fit everything found or needed along the way.

-Sung and Buer design all Cold Picnic pieces from their Brooklyn studio and they work with two small family run factories in Manhattan to cast their jewelry and sew selected bag styles, and another family owned business in India to produce their line of handmade rugs.
+Sung and Buer design all Cold Picnic pieces from their Brooklyn studio and they work with artisans in India to produce their handmade rugs, quilts, and bathmats, and a family owned company in New Jersey to make their knit blankets.

-Cold Picnic has been featured in publications such as the New York Times, Style.com, Refinery 29, Harper’s Bazaar, Lucky Magazine, Elle, Vogue Mexico, Brooklyn Magazine, Nylon, Golly, and Foam Magazine.
-Their studio has been photographed for Elle Sweden and Racked New York, and the line is widely available across the United States, as well as in select international locations.
+Cold Picnic has been featured in publications such as the New York Times, Style.com, Sight Unseen, Refinery 29, Harper’s Bazaar, and Elle.
+Their studio has been photographed for Coveteur, Elle Sweden, Brooklyn Magazine and Racked New York, and the line is widely available across the United States, as well as in select international locations.